meganz/sdk/bindings/python/README.md

 * A Python distribution package (a "Wheel") needs to be built, which then can be installed.

-* Install the Python package.
+* Install the Python package (also needed Python devel package).

 The instructions given here are strictly only valid for Linux.
 The may need adaptation for other platforms.